f00b4r0/tic2json/README.md

 The current implementation supports TIC versions **01** and **02** (a.k.a *historique* and *standard* modes).

-A tty interfaced to the meter TIC output can be set using the following `stty`
+A tty interfaced to the meter TIC output (using e.g. [TIC2UART](http://hacks.slashdirt.org/hw/tic2uart/)) can be set using the following `stty` settings:
-settings:

 ```sh
 stty -F <serial_tty> <speed> raw evenp